 This week’s strategy focuses on retention, which is important during the summer.

 High temperatures make cold treats like ice cream, ice pops and popsicles melt.
 Enrollment is no different.
 Most school administrators hold their breath, hoping those families who said they’d be coming back for the next school year show up on the first day of school.

 How do you make sure that happens?
 You have to keep in contact with parents during the summer.
 Just as you must maintain the relationship with your donors via your development efforts, you need to maintain the relationship with your current customers.
 And make no mistake…parents who are paying for their children’s education expect excellence for the 4 or 5 figure tuition amounts they’re paying.
 That’s not just for academic excellence, but for excellence in every part of their experience of your school.

 I know – you’re going to tell me they’ve paid a registration fee of $50 for their family to secure their seat.
 Do you know what $50 is?
 Dinner for 3 at a local restaurant plus tax and tip.
 Parents will pay that fee and their children still won’t show up on the first day of school.
 How do I know this?
 I’ve seen it.
 You’ve seen it.
 I even see parents that are enrolled in a tuition payment plan after paying the registration fee leave, and that’s even after the fee for their payment plan has been paid, as well as their application fee for financial aid.
 We’re now over $100, and they still leave.

 There are two ways to secure your school’s projected enrollment during the summer.
-This is one way.
+Here is one way.
 The other way is another topic for another day, and deals with how you collect your tuition.
-If you’d like some insights about it, send an email to email@example.com with the words “solidify school enrollment with tuition payment strategy” in the subject line.
+If you’d like some insights about it, send an email to firstname.lastname@example.org with the words “solidify school enrollment with tuition payment strategy” in the subject line.